-Ongoing Covid-19 recovery
+Ongoing COVID-19 recovery

 Like all businesses, Council has responded to unexpected demands during the pandemic leaving its workforce fatigued and will need support to recover and transition to new ways of working that are still evolving.
-Workforces are more mobile which creates both challenges and opportunities for Council, as it competes for talent in a competitive market.
+Workforces are more mobile which creates both challenges and opportunities for Council, which competes for skills in a competitive market.

 As a major infrastructure manager, Council has experienced new challenges within the construction market with respect to both costs and supply chain issues that are not expected to resolve in the foreseeable future in the unstable global environment.